jwest115/fprime/docs/reference/fpp-json-dict.md

 | `kind` | **String** indicating that the kind of value is invalid | invalid | true |

-## Commands, Telemetry Channels, Events, and Parameters
+## Commands, Telemetry Channels, Telemetry Packet Groups, Events, and Parameters

 ### Formal Parameters